Welcome to the Parish Archive of Newbold Verdon - a village in West Leicestershire

 Whether you are curious about the history of the house you live in, the street it is on, or the parish of Newbold Verdon in general, this site may well be able to answer some of your questions.

-If you have ancestors who once lived in our parish and you are keen to find out more about them and the place in which they lived, we hold a number of unique and rare artefacts that could really help.
+If you have ancestors who once lived in our parish and you are keen to find out more about them and the place in which they lived, we hold a number of unique and rare documents that could really help.

 As a not-for-profit organisation, we rely on funding and voluntary donations to keep our history and heritage alive.